Sensitive and non-sensitive personal data can be transferred abroad if the explicit consent of the data subject is obtained.

 - The transfer must be authorised by the Board.

 As an alternative method for the transfer of data between multinational group companies where there is no sufficient protection in the destination country, the DPA introduced the concept of Binding Corporate Rules (“BCR”).
-Accordingly, BCR may be submitted to the DPA, and DPA’s approval must be obtained to transfer personal data legally, without the need to obtain explicit consent (in cases where processing of personal data may be made based on legal grounds other than explicit consent, i.e. execution of the agreement, exercise of legal rights, or fulfilling legal requirements…etc.).
+Accordingly, a BCR application must be submitted to the DPA, and the DPA’s approval must be obtained to transfer personal data legally between multinational group companies, without the need to obtain explicit consent (in cases where the processing of personal data may be made based on legal grounds other than explicit consent, i.e. execution of the agreement, exercise of legal rights, or fulfilling legal requirements…etc.).

 The fact that there is currently no fast solution for the transfer of personal data abroad except for obtaining explicit consent, and that the legal instruments, such as standard contractual clauses, alone, are not adequate for the transfer of personal data abroad, undisputedly reveals that this issue must be resolved by an amendment to the Law.
 Concrete steps are expected to be taken to resolve this issue in the short term in accordance with the current legislation, as it also affects commercial relations.